 Requirements to earn: CPAs must pass an exam containing four sections: auditing and attestation, business environment and concepts, financial accounting and reporting and regulation.
 These professionals must complete at least 150 hours of relevant education and abide by certain state requirements, depending on where they do business.
 There are also ethics and continuing education requirements for CPAs.

 CPAs who want to expand the types of services they offer can obtain a Personal Finance Specialist certification.
-After becoming a PFS, these accountants are credentialed to work in personal financial planning and wealth management, in addition to tax accounting.
+While it’s not specific to financial advisors per se, CPA-credentialed accountants can work in personal financial planning and wealth management, in addition to tax accounting.

 Expertise: A CPA who works on specific, granular tax accounting may not find a PFS credential to be especially useful.
 But for CPAs who work on taxes as part of an individual’s financial situation, a PFS credential can help them offer valuable financial planning services to their clients.